 There is a myriad of careers related to or adhering to the qualifications of a corrections officer.
 The following are potential jobs for an aspiring correctional officer-

-Security guards are tasked with the protection of life, property and assorted assets.
-They monitor the environment using an audio and visual aid.
+Security guards (median salary-$24,630): Security guards are tasked with the protection of life, property, and assorted assets.
+They monitor the environment using audio and visual aid.

 Preparing yourself for a career in corrections